 You can learn more about statin effectiveness at this link.

 This may seem like a ridiculous question.
 Virtually all drugs cause some side effects in some people.
 And yet statins have created a cloud of controversy that never seems to dissipate.

 Despite the side effects that Dr. Redberg mentions in her editorial, many of her colleagues believe that statin side effects are extremely rare, if they exist at all.
-An article in the European Journal of Preventive Cardiology (March 12, 2014) concluded:

 “Only a small minority of symptoms reported on statins are genuinely due to the statins: almost all would occur just as frequently on placebo.”